Sociology ,Minor

 ASU offers this program in an online format with multiple enrollment sessions throughout the year.
 Applicants may view the program’s ASU Online page for program descriptions and to request more information.

-A minor in sociology can benefit students as they pursue careers in counseling or social work, business, law and health care.
+A minor in sociology can benefit graduates as they pursue careers in counseling, social work, business, law and health care.

 3 year programs